Find your catchment school.Enter your postcode below:

 from the school

-by downloading an application form from this website (see related documents).
+by downloading an application form from this website (see 'Apply For It' section).

 Please also refer to the ‘Notes for guidance - admission forms’

-Completed forms, with appropriate evidence of your home address, should be returned to your first preference school by the relevant deadline detailed on the application form and in our school admissions timetable.
+If you are applying by paper form, completed forms, with appropriate evidence of your home address, should be returned to your first preference school by the relevant deadline detailed on the application form and in our school admissions timetable.
+If applying online, there is no requirement to complete a paper form.
+Please do not do both.
 Please note that late applications will be processed but you may find your preferred school is full and we may not be able to offer you a place at this particular school.

 The information given on the application form must be accurate.
 Parents/carers are required to evidence the information given on the form and other Council databases may be used to check information provided.